 10. Might Treat Fibromyalgia

-Fibromyalgia is a chronic disorder characterized by severe musculoskeletal pain and fatigue.
+Fibromyalgia is a chronic disorder characterized by severe musculoskeletal paini XAcute or chronic pain that affects muscles, bones, ligaments and nerves and is caused by severe injury, fracture, or poor posture. and fatigue.
 Anecdotal evidence suggests that drinking alkaline water can reduce pain and improve energy levels.
 It can also make the muscles feel well lubricated.

 But, as we said, it’s just anecdotal research.
 Consult a doctor for more information.